 Moving forward, we will have quarterly call topics relevant to ASD and Mito.
 This call will be an hour and a half long and there will be an opportunity to ask questions at the end.

 These calls will take place the second Tuesdays of January, April, July and October at 12:30 p.m.
 EST.

 To participate in this resource-share by telephone, please call 1-866-414-2828 and enter code 017921# at the prompt.

 The next call is:

-And on Wednesday, May 7, 2014 please join MitoAction for a teleconference with Dr. Richard Frye where he will discuss his autism research at Arkansas Children’s Hospital Research Institute.
+On Friday, May 2, 2014 at noon EST please join MitoAction for a teleconference with Dr. Richard Frye where he will discuss his autism research at Arkansas Children’s Hospital Research Institute.
 He is Director of Autism Multispecialty Clinic and Director of the Autism Research Program at Arkansas Children’s Hospital.

 Here is a link to Dr. Frye’s bio: http://arkansasautismalliance.org/about-us/70